jrobertson2000/PNW_VELMA/README.md

 Set up notes
 ------------
  - Download the [VELMA .jar executable](https://www.epa.gov/water-research/visualizing-ecosystem-land-management-assessments-velma-model-20).
 Check in with the software authors (Bob McKane et al.) to ensure that you have the latest .jar file, and to ask for any supplementary tutorials and files.
+ - All required Python 3.x packages are in `requirements.txt`
  - The Python scripts use relative file paths to read and write data.
 These are based on the paths to specific files stored in the `config.py` file, so ensure those are correct for your system before running any scripts.
     - An example config file can be found in this repository as `sample_config.py`.
 After cloning, change the name to `config.py` edit file paths accordingly.
 Below is an example directory structure that I used on my system.